 Hi, I’m Cheryl.
 I live in an old cottage in the South West of England, with my three children and a very patient husband.
 Not forgetting one big, grey dog and a small flock of hens.
-We have a good sized garden, that backs on to woods and fields.
-No wonder we spend so much time exploring nature and lifting stones to find bugs.
+We have a good sized garden, that backs on to woods and fields, where we can be found exploring nature and lifting stones to find bugs.

 I work in IT, as does my husband.
 We have 3 children – 15 year old and 12 year old daughters, and a 10 year old son.
 I’m a graduate with a science degree.